 A similar exploration of the material qualities of colour and surface and the same feeling of experiencing the world in fleeting moments is at play in Movement.
 Like the impressionists who would often return to the same motifs time after time, Gils is also drawn to sites which convey a certain atmosphere.
 He continuously explores these from different angles and at various times of the year.

 There are differences too, however.
-While the motif in paintings by impressionist frontrunners such as Monet and Morisot dissolves when one zooms in upon it, the distortions of the images in Movement are revealed upon closer scrutiny to be new details and clear shapes, adding an extra dimension to the images.
+On closer inspection of the work of art, whilst the motif in paintings by impressionist frontrunners such as Monet and Morisot dissolves, the distortions of the images in Movement become new details and clear shapes, adding a further dimension to the artwork.

-As such, the series explores a fluctuation between figuration and abstraction, thus unsettling the unique relationship between the photograph and its real-life referent, which distinguishes it from other modes of representation.
+The series thus explores a fluctuation between figuration and abstraction, unsettling the unique relationship between the photograph and its real-life referent, which distinguishes it from other modes of representation.
 While some of the images clearly portray a likeness, others render the original subject almost unrecognizable.
-In these works, Gils explores what happens to the image when the original referent can no longer be discerned.
-When the signifier is no longer attached to the signified.
+In these works, Gils explores what happens to the image when the original referent can no longer be discerned, when the signifier is no longer attached to the signified.

-The Movement series also represents a breach with the dominant Nordic landscape tradition, which has tended to favour quietude, subdued colour and a certain melancholic mood.
-Contrary to this, Jacob Gils’ works are vibrant and dynamic, emphasizing the ongoing exchange between image and beholder.
+The Movement series also moves away from the dominant Nordic landscape tradition which has tended to favour quietude, subdued colour and a certain melancholic mood.
+On the contrary, Jacob Gils’ works are vivacious and zestful, emphasizing the ongoing exchange between the image and the viewer.

 Their Royal Highnesses Crown Prince Frederik and Crown Princess Mary, Amalienborg Palace, Copenhagen

 Their Royal Highnesses, Prince Joachim and Princess Marie collection